Batman: Arkham Origins: Development

 By July 2012, Warner Bros.
-Interactive Entertainment (WBIE) was planning Rocksteady Studios's next Batman game as a prequel based on the Silver Age of Comic Books, featuring Superman, Wonder Woman, Green Lantern and the Flash.
+Interactive Entertainment (WBIE) was planning Rocksteady Studios' next Batman game as a prequel based on the Silver Age of Comic Books, featuring Superman, Wonder Woman, Green Lantern, and the Flash.
 The game would explore Batman's first confrontation with the Joker, with a release date no earlier than 2014.
 In August 2012, Paul Dini said he would not be involved in writing a sequel to Arkham City.
-He did not write any of that game's downloadable content (including the story-based "Harley Quinn's Revenge" DLC) and said that Warner Bros. and Rocksteady suggested he accept other work if offered.
+He did not write any of that game's downloadable content (including the story-based Harley Quinn's Revenge DLC) and said that Warner Bros. and Rocksteady suggested he accept other work if offered.
 Dini added that he had taken on other projects, preventing his involvement until 2013.
-In February 2013, it was reported that a new game in the Batman Arkham franchise would be released by a developer other than Rocksteady.
+In February 2013, it was reported that a new game in the Batman: Arkham franchise would be released by a developer other than Rocksteady.

 The development of Batman: Arkham Origins began in late 2011 by Canadian development studio WB Games Montréal (WB Montréal), and the game was announced on April 9, 2013.
 WB Montréal was chosen to develop the game given the amount of time Rocksteady, developer of the first two Arkham games, needed to create Arkham Origins's successor, Batman: Arkham Knight, which would have resulted in "a long time without an Arkham game."
 WB Montréal had worked on the Wii U adaptation of Batman: Arkham City, familiarizing itself with the modified Unreal Engine 3 development engine used by Rocksteady.
 WB Montréal decided not to heavily modify the established combat system (believing it already worked well) but introduced new enemy types with opportunities for new tactics and combat moves to defeat opponents.
 The plot was partly inspired by the comic-book series Batman: Legends of the Dark Knight and the graphic novel Batman: Year One, detailing the first year of Batman's career, with Arkham Origins described as a "Year Two" story.
-Parts of the plot (such as Batman's relationships with the Joker, Gordon, and the game's Christmas setting) was partly inspired by Batman: The Man Who Laughs, Batman: Turning Points and Batman: The Long Halloween, respectively.
+Parts of the plot (such as Batman's relationships with the Joker, Gordon, and the game's Christmas setting) was partly inspired by Batman: The Man Who Laughs, Batman: Turning Points, and Batman: The Long Halloween, respectively.
 The story is written by Dooma Wendschuh, Ryan Galletta and Corey May, with input from DC Comics and comic-book writer Geoff Johns.
 Eric Holmes acted as Arkham Origins' creative director.
 Explaining the decision to develop a prequel, Holmes said while the Batman of Arkham Asylum and Arkham City is comparable to his comic counterpart—a fully formed, experienced character— Arkham Origins could explore other aspects of the character (such as his lack of experience and greater vulnerability).
 The game was considered 80 percent complete by January 2013, and WB Montréal used the remaining development time to tweak the final product.